A 4-hour circular walking route around the Grwyne Fawr Reservoir in the Brecon Beacons.

-This huge piece of engineer was completed in 1928 with the purpose of supplying clean water to the South Wales valleys.
-There was quite a large temporary village established for the workforce when work started in 1912 and remains of buildings still surround the site At one stage over a thousand people lived up here and some labourers made the eight mile trip to Talgarth daily on foot.
+The Grwyne Fawr Reservoir is a huge piece of engineering completed in 1928 with the purpose of supplying clean water to the South Wales valleys.
+There was quite a large temporary village established for the workforce when work started in 1912 and remains of buildings still surround the site.
+At one stage over a thousand people lived up here and some labourers made the eight-mile trip to Talgarth daily on foot.

-Head SSE on the oppersite side of the valley to which you came up on top of the ridge towards the peak Waun Fach (the highest point in the Black Mountains).
-Be warned it is VERY boggy around Waun fach and is best avoided by staying off the ridge and following your nose about 500 hundred meters below the ridge (along the 750m contour).
-The country side up here is bleak and wet and all we saw was a pair of grouse.
+Head SSE on the opposite side of the valley to which you came up on top of the ridge towards the peak Waun Fach (the highest point in the Black Mountains).
+Be warned it is VERY boggy around Waun Fach and is best avoided by staying off the ridge and following your nose about 500 hundred meters below the ridge (along the 750m contour).
+The countryside up here is bleak and wet and all we saw was a pair of grouse.

-This took us just over 4 hours but we went pretty slowly and spent around 40 minutes at the damn wall.
-Of course we will be happy to mark up your map for you and send you on your way with a pack lunch.
+This route took us just over 4 hours but we went pretty slowly and spent around 40 minutes at the dam wall.

 If you want to do this walk whilst staying at Gliffaes, we will be happy to mark up your map for you and send you on your way with a packed lunch.